arham-rumi/cui-datesheet-finder/README.md

 In this minor project, I have created a program that can extract date sheet for exams according to the section given.

-_This project will remain in progress for better analysis_
+_This project will remain in progress for improvements_

 ## Problem Statement